 Before we get into it, you should know that when packing it’s a good idea to never check any valuables such as jewelry, expensive electronics, breakable items or whatever else may particularly pricey, difficult to replace or near and dear to your heart.
 If it’s at all possible, try and bring these things with you in your carry on.

 You may also already know that it is a good idea to mark your checked luggage somehow, for example with a bow or tape around the handle.
-Basically you just want something about your bag that will stand out and make your bag easily recognizable.
-This will ensure nobody mistakes your bag for theirs, make your bags easy to spot in baggage claim and it could help to locate and describe your bag should it get lost.
+Basically, you just want something about your bag that will stand out and make it easily recognizable.
+This will make your bags easy to spot in baggage claim and it could help to locate and describe your bag should it get lost.

 Reasons why your bags aren’t there:

 There are several different reasons why your bags can get lost.
 Knowing what these reasons are will help to have your luggage waiting for you at your destination.

 1. Your baggage won’t always be on the same flight as you.
 This could be because you checked in late, you had a late connection, or there were last minute changes made to your flight such as cancellations or delays.
 On smaller planes it could even be that they just don’t have enough room and your bags will have to catch a later flight.